Updated: April 12, 2023 - 11 min read

-Students with little/no PM experience can stand out by showcasing hobby-projects which showcase product skills or by taking on additional product-related work in your current job.
+Students with little/no PM experience can stand out by showcasing hobby-projects that showcase product skills or by taking on additional product-related work in your current job.

 ”As an aspiring PM I’m getting rejected by many companies for not having 2-4 + years proven experience, especially Google.
 Any advice?”

 I don’t think you’ll likely to get a job at Google, or most companies, without several years of PM experience.
 The only ‘new to role’ PMs are on the APM track, which seems to be for new grads.
 Sorry to be so honest.
 Could you try moving sideways in your own organisation first?
 That’s generally easier.